scale-it/algo-builder/docs/guide/execution-checkpoints.md

         `program-name-key` -> `timestamp` -> `SSCInfo`.
 Consider a case when SSC is updated with same programs, this is the case where we append to checkpoint with different timestamp, txConfirmation but same `program-name-key`.

-When retreiving from checkpoints only the lastest timestamp SSCInfo is used.
+While retreiving sscInfo from checkpoints only the lastest timestamp SSCInfo is used.